isomerpages/mlaw-corp/news/press-releases/_posts/2016-04-20-Recommendations-Released-on-Strengthening-Singapore-as-an-International-Centre-for-Debt-Restructuring.md

 **Public Consultation**

 10. Members of the public are invited to share their views on the Committee’s report.
-Interested parties may view the Committee’s report [here]() and submit feedback in electronic or hard copy form via:
+Interested parties may view the Committee’s report [here (6.8MB)](/files/news/press-releases/2016/04/Final DR Report.pdf) and submit feedback in electronic or hard copy form via:

 Policy Advisory Division, Ministry of Law
 100 High Street